 The arrival of kids comes with a seismic shift to every facet of your life, especially your marriage.
 Couples must react to the new pace of life and work out new ways to keep relationships intact.
 This is the same for celebrities, too, and many famous fathers have discussed their relationships in the context of fatherhood.
-Here, then, are eight celebrity fathers who we think nailed something about striking that balance, or simply shared some truth we think is worthwhile.
+Here are eight celebrity fathers who we think nailed something about striking that balance, or simply shared some truth we think is worthwhile.

-Dwyane Wade: It’s Not Always Easy but We Always Try to Make it Work
+Dwyane Wade: It’s Not Always Easy, But We Always Try to Make it Work

 “I think the biggest thing with me and my wife, what we’ve always tried to do in our short period of time, especially being married, is just to stay in constant communication with each other, try to support each other in everything.
-And it’s tough at times,” Dwyane Wade said to Entertainment Tonight.
+And it’s tough at times,” Dwyane Wade said to Entertainment Tonight in 2020.
 “That’s common.
 But you know what?
 We love each other, we try to make it work.
 But I would tell people out there it’s definitely not easy when you got two people who have their own careers, their own individual brands, and you’re trying to have your own family and own life.
 But you know, we definitely try to make it work.
 I always ask my wife for advice.
 I’m not that guy who feels like he knows everything.”

 John Krasinski: Family Is Always First

 “Family comes first no matter what, and that’s non-negotiable.
-We have been working a lot this year and we feel so blessed, but at the same time our kids come first and being together comes first,” John Krasinski revealed in an interview with People. “[Being with them] is not a job or a duty, it’s something I just can’t wait to do.
+We have been working a lot this year and we feel so blessed, but at the same time our kids come first and being together comes first,” John Krasinski revealed in a 2018 interview with People. “[Being with them] is not a job or a duty, it’s something I just can’t wait to do.
 We always make time to see each other.”

 David Beckham: There Are Ups and Downs.
 But There’s Always Love.

 “We know each other better than anybody.
 People have talked about, ‘Do we stay together because it’s a brand?’
 Of course not.
-We stay together because we love each other, because we have four amazing children,” David Beckham told BBC Radio 4. “… Do you go through tough times?
+We stay together because we love each other, because we have four amazing children,” David Beckham told BBC Radio 4 in 2017. “… Do you go through tough times?
 Of course.
 That’s part of relationships.
 It’s part of marriages.
 It’s part of having children.
 It’s part of having responsibilities.”

 Dax Shepard: Good Relationships Are Labor Intensive

-“We don’t believe in The One,” Dax Shepard told Us Weekly.
+“We don’t believe in The One,” Dax Shepard told Us Weekly in 2017.
 “We don’t believe in the fairytale.
 We don’t believe that you can meet someone and you have perfectly matching personalities, We are opposites and it has taken a tremendous amount of work and therapy for us to coexist.
 My only fear is that people see us and think, ‘Oh, I just need to find my Kristen Bell.’
 That’s not true.
 You’ll find your Kristen Bell.
 But guess what?
 Now the work starts.
 [Relationships] are labor intensive.
 If you want them to last they are labor intensive.”

-“…We’ve been incredibly lucky for whatever reason that we’ve kind of both teeter-tottered back and forth.
+As for how they make their busy schedules work as actor parents? “…We’ve been incredibly lucky for whatever reason that we’ve kind of both teeter-tottered back and forth.
 When I was shooting CHIPS she happened to have a lot of free time.
 And then she was doing Bad Moms and her TV show at the same time I had some time off.
 So we’ve gotten strangely lucky.
 But the family rule is no more than two weeks apart no matter what.
 There isn’t an excuse.”

 John Legend: The Foundation of Our Marriage Was There